-Miriam is a President's PhD Scholar (2016 - 2020) at Imperial College London's Center for Environmental Policy, pursuing a doctorate supervised by Karen E Makuch.
-Her research areas include international energy and environmental law and policy; global environmental change and climate science; greenhouse gas removal technologies; human rights and environmental justice; environmental and public health; and citizen science.
-Miriam's doctoral research focus is on international regulation of hydraulic fracturing to extract shale gas in the UK, USA, France, China, and Algeria.
+Miriam was previously a President's PhD Scholar (2016 - 2020) at Imperial College London's Center for Environmental Policy.
+Miriam's doctoral research, supervised by Karen E. Makuch, was on international regulation of hydraulic fracturing to extract shale gas in the UK, USA, France, China, and Algeria.

 She recently spent semesters as a visiting researcher at the Environmental Law Institute in Washington, DC, and at Tsinghua University in Beijing, China.
 Miriam currently serves on the editorial board of the Journal of Science Policy and Governance (JSPG).

 Miriam received her MSc in Environmental Technology (with Distinction) from Imperial College London and BA in Geography and Earth Science (with Distinction), with minor degrees in Italian Language & Literature; and Geology & Geophysics from McGill University in Montreal.
 She has spent semesters studying at Sciences Politiques, Paris, at the University of Florence, and at the University of Maryland.

 Prior to beginning her PhD, Miriam interned at the London Natural History Museum’s Core Research Labs and worked as an academic coach with Mansart Education Ltd.

 She is co-founder and current co-director of the 501-c3 educational non-profit Amir D. Aczel Foundation for Education and Research in Science and Mathematics.